On this page

 Companies seeking access for exploration activities to the WPA must:

-- Hold a licence or lease issued by the South Australian Department of State Development.
+- Hold a licence or lease issued by the South Australian Department for Energy and Mining.

 - Obtain a Resource Exploration Access Permit (Form W001) or Resource Production Access (Mining) Permit (Form W002).